MikeBishop/tls13-post-handshake-auth/draft-sullivan-tls-post-handshake-auth.md

 	  }
 	} ClientAuth;

 The client advertises every type of client authentication it supports in ClientAuth extension in its ClientHello.
 The server replies with an EncryptedExtensions containing a ClientAuth extension containing a list of client authentication types and the list of signature schemes supported.
 The set of ClientAuthTypes in the server’s ClientAuth extension MUST be a subset of the set sent by the client.
-The extension may be omitted if the server does not support any form of post-handshake client authentication.
+The extension MAY be omitted if the server does not support any form of post-handshake client authentication.

 ### Server Authentication Extensions